defano/wyldcard/README.md

   or "Hate it"
 ```

-## Stacks of Cards

-WyldCard is used to author and browse (interact with) _stacks_.

-Similar to a deck of PowerPoint slides, a stack is comprised of a list of _cards_.
-Each card may contain graphics, text, and interactive user interface elements like buttons, menus, and text fields.
-Cards contain two layers of content: a _background layer_ and a _foreground layer_ (sometimes called the _card layer_).
-Each card has its own unique foreground, but its background may be shared between cards.
-Cards sharing a background do not have to be contiguous, and a stack can have multiple backgrounds.

 ## Messages and handlers

 A _script_ is a set of _message handlers_ and _function handlers_ that describe how the owning part reacts when WyldCard sends a message to it.
-A message handler handles incoming messages, a function handler is a subroutine that can be invoked by a message handler to return a value to its caller.
+A message handler traps incoming messages, a function handler is a subroutine that can be invoked by a message handler to return a value to its caller.

 HyperTalk scripts can be attached to stacks, backgrounds, cards, buttons and fields.
 For example, a button could contain the script:

 ```
+-- Displays a dialog box when the user clicks me

 on mouseUp
   answer "Hello World" with "Why, thank you." end mouseUp